 At a time when we simply couldn’t get enough Rambert, this was another superb programme.
 First was Christopher Bruce’s Moonshine, set to the music of Bob Dylan, and danced by Didy Veldman, Christopher Powney, Steven Brett and Sheron Wray.
 Next came the world premiere of Kim Brandstrup’s Eidolon, with Laurent Cavanna, Sarah Warsop, Simon Cooper, Daniel de Bourg, Rafael Bonachela, Patricia Hines, Elizabeth Old, Fabrice Serafino and Didy Veldman.
 After another interval it was Veldman’s own Kol Simcha, with the cast including Paul Liburd, Simon Cooper and Rafael Bonachela.
 Such great names, and such great performances.

-A selection of five short stories, five with Hercule Poirot and one with Miss Marple, solving a miscellany of crimes.
+A selection of six short stories, five with Hercule Poirot and one with Miss Marple, solving a miscellany of crimes.
 Of course, the usual rules apply; if you haven’t read the book yet, don’t worry, I shan’t spoil the surprise of any of the six revelations!

 The book was first published in the UK on 24th October 1960; however, this particular selection was not published in the US.
 The stories had all been individually published previously in magazine format, two of them re-written and expanded versions of the originals.
 The book doesn’t begin with the usual dedication, but rather a foreword where Christie remembers the Christmases of her childhood, staying with her brother-in-law at Abney Hall, previously the inspiration for the settings of The Secret of Chimneys and After the Funeral.
 At the end of the foreword she dedicates the book “to the memory of Abney Hall – its kindness and its hospitality.”
 And you can certainly recognise Christie’s account of her own Christmassy fun in the antics of the fictional children Colin, Michael and Bridget, in the first story, The Adventure of the Christmas Pudding, which we’ll look at first!